s4njk4n/StorX_Multinode_Tools/README.md

 authentication needs to be already setup in order for this script to be useful.

+_update_StorX_OSonly_and_reboot_auto.sh_

+This script sequqentially updates ONLY THE OPERATING SYSTEM on EVERY node that has its IP address in the "ip_addresses" text file that you will setup below.
+After updating the OS, it then reboots the VPS and finally does a "getstatus" so the user can see that the StorX node on that VPS is back online and connected to the StorX network post the update and reboot.
+It then moves on to the next VPS and performs the same procedure.
+SSH key-based authentication needs to be already setup in order for this script to be useful.

 _check_StorX_node_statuses.sh_

 This script will sequentially check and display the status of EVERY node that has its IP address in the "ip_addresses" text file that you will setup